alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 toc_icon: "cog"
 ---

-An easily searchable clipboard manager that retains extended history is a part of key workflows; and should be configured by default.
+An easily searchable clipboard manager that retains extended history, and has a semantic understanding of the data it's copying, is a part of key workflows; and should be configured by default.
 {: .notice--info}

 ## Where does it hurt?